TkkrLab/py-ledart/README.md

 break out patterns in patterns.py in to seperate files.

-might be fun to make a pong implementation.
+fridgefire's matrix might be fun to make a pong implementation on.

-i think it would be helpfull to implement a "Graphics" library
+or a snake might be fun to implement for it.

-snake might be fun to implement.
+I think it would be helpfull to implement a "Graphics" library

 everything with multiplayer or not ?